Punktum-dk/das-service-specification/README.md

 ### Unavailable: `unavailable`

 A given domain name is in use and is not available for application.

-<a name="blocked-blocked"></a>
-### Blocked: `blocked`

-A given domain name is in a special state where the application is handled by the registrant, but is available for application.

-Please note that a `blocked` domain name can be interpreted as `available`, since the domain is available for application eventhought the application process is different.

-Please refer to the: [General Terms and Conditions][general_terms_and_conditions], section 3.3.2.

 <a name="available-for-designated-user-from-waiting-list-available-on-waiting-list"></a>
 ### Available for designated user from waiting list: `available-on-waiting-list`